How to clean patio slabs with or without a pressure washer to get your home ready for summer

 - Cleaning fluid (optional)

-- Work methodically across your patio: Go from one end to the other.
+Work methodically across the patio by going from one end to the other.
 This will ensure you don’t miss any sections.
 If you’re using a lance, adopt a sweeping motion to avoid blasting your slabs too heavily.

 FAQs